tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **tDict**<**A**>(`validator`: [Validator](_validator_.validator.md)‹A›): *[Validator](_validator_.validator.md)‹Record‹string, A››*

-Validator for json objects where the keys are unknown strings, but the values should all be of the same type.
+Validator for data objects where the keys are unknown strings, but the values should all be of the same type.

 Example: